HenrikSZ/BasicCRUDApp/README.md

 Contains shipments of items, collections that are meant to be sent out.

 ### Schema
-- id BIGINT NOT NULL AUTO_INCREMENT PRIMARY KEY - the primary id of this shipment
+- id BIGINT NOT NULL AUTO_INCREMENT - the primary id of this shipment
 - created_at TIMESTAMP NOT NULL DEFAULT NOW() - the time this entry was created
 - updated_at TIMESTAMP NOT NULL DEFAULT NOW() ON UPDATE NOW() - the time this entry was last updated
 - name VARCHAR(64) NOT NULL - the name of this shipment
 - destination VARCHAR(64) NOT NULl - the destination of this shipment

-### Triggers
-- shipments_delete BEFORE DELETE - deletes all shipments_to_assignments referencing this shipment

-## shipments_to_assignments
-Maps the assigned items to a shipment.

-### Schema
-- shipment_id BIGINT NOT NULL - the shipment that the assignmnent is mapped to
-- assignment_id BIGINT NOT NULL - the assignment that is mapped to the shipment
-- created_at TIMESTAMP NOT NULL DEFAULT NOW() - the time this entry was created
-- updated_at TIMESTAMP NOT NULL DEFAULT NOW() ON UPDATE NOW() - the time this entry was last updated
-- FOREIGN KEY (shipment_id) REFERENCES shipments (id),
-- FOREIGN KEY (assignment_id) REFERENCES item_assignments (id),
-- PRIMARY KEY (shipment_id, assignment_id)
+- PRIMARY KEY (id)

-### Triggers
-- shipments_to_assignments_delete AFTER DELETE - deletes all item_assignments referenced by this mapping

 ## schemaversion